 - Additional electrical feedthroughs with cables and wires to sample area

-- Special miniature vacuum chamber to transfer sample under vacuum from Glove Box to Probe Station
+- Optional special miniature vacuum chamber to transfer sample under vacuum from Glove Box to Probe Station

 - Precise translation X-Y-Z- travel stages for all monoscope system assemblies